ubbn/spring-fundamental/sample_spring_xml/README.md

 - Has namespaces which aid validation of configuration

 ## Injection
-Injection is done in three different ways in xml config file.
+Bean injection is done in 3 different ways in xml config file.
 1. through **Constructor**

 ```xml